beerd7017/dennis-stepp-blog/content/post/strengths.md

 For the record,
 # I am a ISTJ.

+I'm a bit of a flip-flop on the extraversion to introversion.
+I consider myself to be one of the more extraverted software developers that I know.
+I prefer to deal with cold-hard facts make decisions on based on data.
+I'm usually quick to make a decision (if I have enough data to satisfy it) and don't like to be waiting days, weeks, or months on someone to make up their minds when we are (seemingly) wasting time.

 Myers-Briggs Type Indicator gives you a good perspective on what kind of behavior you learn towards on a grand level but we can take a bit deeper of a dive by looking at your strengths finder.

 # StrengthsFinder